 (a-1) As a matter of public policy, each employee, member of a board or commission, or a public official of the District is encouraged to report, pursuant to subchapter XV-A of this chapter, any violation of a law or rule, or the misuse of government resources, as soon as the employee, member of a board or commission, or a public official becomes aware of the violation or misuse of resources.

 (a-2)(1) Upon commencement of employment, any person required to file pursuant to §§ 1-1162.24 and 1-1162.25 (“Filers”) shall be provided with an ethics manual and information about the Code of Conduct.

-(2) No later than 90 days after commencement of employment, Filers shall certify that they have undergone ethics training developed by the Board of Ethics and Government Accountability.
+(2) No later than 90 days after commencement of employment, Filers, and members appointed by the Mayor to a board or commission pursuant to § 1-523.01, shall certify that they have undergone ethics training developed by the Board of Ethics and Government Accountability.
 The required training may be provided electronically, in person, or both as considered appropriate by the Board of Ethics and Government Accountability.